Jbleezy/BO1-Reimagined/README.md

 * Mystery Box can initially spawn anywhere on Five
 * Five: all 6 barriers in the start room are enabled
 * Mule Kick disabled on all maps except Moon
+* Turrets attack players (won't attack the team that activated the turret)
+* Players gain 10 points for slowing down a player if they are below full health
+* If an enemy player assisted in getting a player down, the player will gain 5% of the player's points who downed
+* When a enemy player bleeds out, players gain 10% of their current points

 #### Grief
 * Win by surviving a round while all the enemies are dead